TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Direction | Photography | Copy | Post-Production

-TikTok is fascinating, because it has dissolved the invisible boundaries that once segmented internet humor and user communities.
-Meta-irony is everywhere today.
 Social content producers who fail to grasp these changes to our social ecosystem cannot deliver the authentic Gen Z content that truly sticks.
 This is why some brands resort to archaic motifs and cause their target audience to cringe rather than laugh.
-If your agency proposes to incorporate Drakeposting in your content today, you should reconsider your partnership.
+If your agency proposes to incorporate Drakeposting in your content today, you should most likely reconsider your partnership.

 This subject is far more complex from a semiotics perspective than you'd initially think.
-We could delve into how different types of irony can subvert narrative and structure, thus fundamentally affecting how memes look or act.
+We could explore how different types of irony can subvert narrative and structure, thus fundamentally affecting how memes look or act.
 But for now, let's stick to the basics - after all, if I explained everything here, you wouldn't need CRUCIBLE35.

 To understand TikTok humour, it's vital to understand the concept of 'layers of irony' and, more specifically, Meta-Irony.
 Naturally, I made a chart: